Update: The story has been revised with information on the 2026 CX-5, and additional hybrid model details.

 1. Refined ‘Kodo’ Design Language

 Seeing the new CX-5 up close in Zurich, we can confirm that it retains the charming Mazda’s ‘Kodo – Soul of Motion’ styling, but with much sharper details.
-It sports slimmer, vertically ordered headlamps inspired by the brand’s 創 Arata design, seen on the Mazda 6e that we checked out earlier, lifts the compact SUV’s aggression.
+It sports slimmer, vertically ordered headlamps inspired by the brand’s 創 Arata design, seen on the Mazda 6e and Mazda CX-6e, which we also checked out recently, lifting the compact SUV’s aggression.

 Walking to the rear, the 2026 Mazda CX-5 features substantial L-shaped taillights that cut deep into the fender.
 Interestingly, the ‘Mazda’ lettering replaces the traditional logo on the upper tailgate, as seen in the Mazda 6e.